bartoszlorek/blob2d/src/README.md

 ## Scene

 Basic component for levels or in-game cutscenes.
-It is a `subclass` of [EventEmitter](#eventemitter).
 Functionality of the scene can be extended by `addons`.

 ```ts
 import {Container} from 'pixi.js';